 - compatibility studies of materials and their operating environments, which may include high or low temperatures and acidic or caustic conditions

-ApplicationsThe detector currently is being used to detect the electromagnetic reflections of lightning and other natural transients off the ionosphere from locations as distant as 2000 kilometers.
-Developed to detect electromagnetic pulses from nuclear tests, it can also be used to detect local phenomena such as transmission line discharges, automotive ignitions and weapons fire.
-Detection of transmission line discharges may help power companies locate problems in their power distribution network.
+ApplicationsThe detector is currently being used to detect the electromagnetic reflections of lightning and other natural transients off the ionosphere from locations as distant as 2,000 kilometers.
+Developed to detect electromagnetic pulses from nuclear tests, it can also be used to detect local phenomena such as transmission line discharges, automotive ignitions, and weapons fire.
+Detection of transmission line discharges may help power companies locate problems in their power distribution networks.
 Passive detection of automobiles and weapons fire has great potential for law enforcement and military applications.

-NAMOT (Nucleic Acid Modeling Tool) is an interactive graphics tool for modeling and manipulating nucleic acid molecules.
-It can generate both standard structures such as double-stranded antiparallel helices and nonstandard structures such as three- and four-stranded forms, and it can bend standard duplexes into more complex shapes such as closed circles and superhelices.
-NAMOT is the only molecular modeling program that can directly model structural deformations such as over- or underwinding or the formation of a cavity within a duplex.
+Our Nucleic Acid Modeling Tool (NAMOT) is an interactive graphics tool for modeling and manipulating nucleic acid molecules.
+It can generate both standard structures, such as double-stranded antiparallel helices, and nonstandard structures, such as three- and four-stranded forms, and it can bend standard duplexes into more complex shapes, such as closed circles and super-helices.
+NAMOT is the only molecular modeling program that can directly model structural deformations such as over- or under-winding or the formation of a cavity within a duplex.

-No-Con can be used to draw out gas samples for analysis from inert atmospheres such as gloveboxes, electronics assembly lines and oxygen-sensitive chemistry enclosures.
+No-Con can be used to draw out gas samples for analysis from inert atmospheres such as gloveboxes, electronics assembly lines, and oxygen-sensitive chemistry enclosures.
 It is also useful for taking and transporting gas samples from remote locations.
-No-Con is used for sampling the head space gas from drums of radioactive waste where analysis for low concentrations of oxygen and nitrogen is important.
+No-Con is used for sampling the head space gas from drums of radioactive waste when analysis for low concentrations of oxygen and nitrogen is important.

 - Contamination-free gas collection and analysis: The gas sample can be collected and analyzed cleanly and quickly, and the results are accurate and reliable.